rakshikab/rakshikab.github.com/gsoc16.md

 permalink: /gsoc16/
 ---

-These are my weekly logs from my Google Summer of Code 2016 project with BRL-CAD.
+# These are my weekly logs from my Google Summer of Code 2016 project with BRL-CAD.

+{% assign weeks = site.gsoc16 | sort: "week" %}
-{% for week in site.gsoc16 %}
+{% for week in weeks %}
   <h2>
     <a href="{{ week.url }}">
       {{ week.title }}